adamdbradley/foresight.js/README.md

 ## NoScript Element
 Immediately you'll notice that the _noscript_ element and its child _img_ is redundant, but with today's standards this is one of the issues we'll have to dance with.

-If javascript is not enabled and the browser shows the _noscript_ _img_ instead, the webpage should also hide the first _img_ so it's not seen as a large broken image.
+If javascript is not enabled then the browser shows the _noscript_ _img_ instead.
+In this case the webpage should also hide the first _img_ so it's not seen as a broken image.
 The head element of the document should contain:

     <style> .fs-img{ display:none }</style>